 Maturity of Platform

-Although both Django and Ruby on Rails framework have templating as a core feature, Django uses a simple templating language in order to enable developers to build templates with minimal programming and HTML skills.
+Although both Django web development and Ruby on Rails framework have templating as a core feature, Django web framework uses a simple templating language in order to enable developers to build templates with minimal programming and HTML skills.
 On the contrary, Rails’ views (individual page templates) seem more complex.

-If you are looking for a framework that helps in developing complex database-driven websites and web apps in less time, with efficiency in system administration, scientific programming, data analytics and manipulation, then Django is the way to go.
+If you are looking for a framework that helps in developing complex database-driven websites and web apps in less time, with efficiency in system administration, scientific programming, data analytics and manipulation, then the Django web framework is the way to go.

-For Django, the main web servers are NGINX using WSGI, Apache, Gunicorn, and Cherokee.
+For the Django web framework, the main web servers are NGINX using WSGI, Apache, Gunicorn, and Cherokee.
 The database servers for Django are SQLite, PostgreSQL, MySQL, and Oracle.

 Community Support and Ecosystem